11.2 Exposure Sequences and Contemporaneous Calibrations

 Two very important issues for fringe flat fields:

 - Fringe flat-field exposures are moved into the occulted period whenever they occur as the first or last exposure in an orbit.
-Thus you can fill the unocculted portion of your orbit with scientific observations and take the fringe flat during the occultation by placing it at the beginning or end of the orbit.
+Thus the unocculted portion of the orbit can be filled with scientific observations and the fringe flat can be taken during the occultation by placing it at the beginning or end of the orbit.

 - Fringe flat fields are effective only if taken without a move of the Mode Selection Mechanism between the scientific exposure and the fringe flat field.
 Observers must ensure that if the spectral element or wavelength setting is changed during an orbit in which they wish to obtain a fringe flat.
 They then place the fringe flat-field exposure immediately before or after the scientific exposure(s) they wish to de-fringe.
 In some cases (e.g., for a long series of exposures), the observer may choose to bracket the scientific exposures with fringe flat-field exposures to be able to account for any thermal drifts.